sampersand/knight/README.md

 # Knight
 An extremely simple programming language that I've designed to be easy to implement in a variety of languages.
 It's not actually meant to be used, though it is a fully-functional lang.

+Unofficial Tag-line: "Knight: Runs everywhere.
+Not because it's cross-platform, but because it has a implementation in virtually all major languages."

 # Implementations
 The following is the list of all languages that's supported.
 All in-progress implementations are in separate branches.